Last updated: Embedded insurance: What it is and the future of customer-centric insurance solutions

 What is embedded insurance?

-With advancements in technology, businesses can now offer tailored insurance solutions across a variety of platforms and services, making insurance more accessible, convenient, and contextualized for consumers.
+With advancements in technology, businesses can now offer tailored insurance solutions across a variety of platforms and services.
+This makes insurance more accessible, convenient, and contextualized for consumers, providing personalized coverage when and where they need it most.

 Embedded insurance is about offering affordable, relevant, and customized insurance to customers when they need it most.